-An employee's duty to maintain the confidentiality of non-public information (as defined in Section 3.2) continues after their employment ends.
-An employee must leave all Bank documents, files, computer diskettes, reports and records containing non-public information, and all copies of such information, with the Bank when their employment ends.
+An employee's duty to maintain the confidentiality of non-public information (as defined in Section 3.2) continues after his or her employment ends.
+An employee must leave all Bank documents, files, computer diskettes, reports and records containing non-public information, and all copies of such information, with the Bank when his or her employment ends.